 10.2 Mass-Wasting Triggers

 Mass wasting events often have a trigger, something that changes that causes a landslide to a occur at a specific time, such as rapid snow melt, intense rainfall, earthquake shaking, volcanic eruption, storm waves, or rapid stream erosion.
 In addition, modifications to a slope during human activities can provide a trigger.
 An increase in water content within the slope is the most common mass-wasting trigger.
 Water content can increase due to rapid melting of snow or ice in winter, spring, or early summer, or as the result of a intense rain event.
-These intense rain events can more often occur during El Niño year storms, when the west coast of North American receives more precipitation than normal and landslides become more common.
+These intense rain events can occur more often during El Niño years, when the west coast of North American receives more precipitation than normal and landslides become more common.
 Changes in surface water conditions resulting from earthquakes, previous slope failures that dam up streams, or human structures that interfere with runoff (e.g., buildings, roads, or parking lots) can provide additional water to a slope.
-In other cases, shear strength can be weakened by earthquake shaking such as in the case of the Hebgen Lake slide discussed below.
+In other cases, shear strength may be weakened by earthquake shaking such as in the case of the Hebgen Lake slide discussed below.